 Because of the confusing credentials, different accounting myths and these industry terms, it’s not uncommon for people to think working in accounting is inaccessible when really it just has its own unique language.
 Knowing how to “talk the talk” will allow you to quickly shift your focus in the classroom beyond accounting terms and toward the techniques you’ll use in an accounting career.

-Basic accounting terms to remember
+Basic accounting terms, acronyms, abbreviations and concepts to remember

 Check out these basic accounting terms and start to commit them to memory.
 That way, when you start your degree journey, you’ll already feel like you’re a step ahead and speaking the language.